-Episcopal Relief & Development is supporting partners in Africa in response to the COVID-19 Pandemic.
+Episcopal Relief & Development is supporting partners in Africa in response to the COVID-19 pandemic.

-Episcopal Relief & Development is supporting the Province of the Anglican Church in Burundi as it responds to the COVID-19 Pandemic by educating rural communities with hygiene and sanitation best practices to reduce the spread of the novel coronavirus.
-By mobilizing existing networks of volunteers through phone trees and What’s App messages, the diocese is raising awareness about the virus and emphasizing the need for communities to look out for their neighbors.
+Episcopal Relief & Development supported the Province of the Anglican Church in Burundi (PEAB) as it responded to the COVID-19 Pandemic by educating rural communities with hygiene and sanitation best practices.
+By mobilizing existing networks of volunteers through phone trees and WhatsApp messages, the diocese raised awareness about the virus and emphasized the need for communities to look out for their neighbors.

 The Anglican Diocesan Development and Relief Organisation (ADDRO) in Ghana has adapted their programs to ensure the safety of staff, volunteers and project participants.
 ADDRO is providing personal protective equipment and sanitizers to all staff and community volunteers such as their ECD Promoters and Climate Resilience Volunteers and has implemented physical distancing protocols to reduce the spread of the coronavirus.

 Additionally, Episcopal Relief & Development supported all 11 Anglican dioceses in the Internal Province of Ghana in its COVID-19 response efforts:

 – The Anglican Diocese of Accra leveraged the use of the diocesan clinic in Pokuase to provide cash assistance to 120 seniors and elderly in the community to help pay their medical bills.
 It also distributed personal protective equipment such as face masks and hand sanitizers.

 – The Anglican Diocese of Asante Mampong is responding by providing personal protective equipment such as face masks to 500 vulnerable individuals as well as food packs to 120 people.